risawitama/verbose-potato/README.md

-## What do you call a droid that takes the long way around?
-R2 detour.
+## How do you get two whales in a car?
+Start in England and drive West.